Anon-Planet/thgtoa/guide.md

 As mentioned before in this guide multiple times, we strongly recommend the use of services accepting cash (that you could send anonymously through the postal services) or Monero which you can buy and use directly and safely.

-But what if the service you want does not accept Monero but does accept a more mainstream cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH).
+But what if the service you want does not accept Monero but does accept a more mainstream cryptocurrency such as Bitcoin (BTC) or Ethereum (ETH)?

 **Bitcoin and other "mainstream cryptocurrencies" are not anonymous at all (Remember [Your Cryptocurrencies transactions][Your Cryptocurrencies transactions:]) and you should never ever purchase, for example, Bitcoin from an exchange and then use these directly for purchasing services anonymously.
 This will not work, and the transaction can be traced easily.**

--   **Stay away from Crypto Mixer, Tumblers and Coinjoiners.** You might think this is a good idea but not only are they useless with cryptocurrencies such as BTC/ETH/LTC, but they are also dangerous as you might end up trading your currency for dirty currency from illicit activities.
+-   **Stay away from custodial Mixers, Tumblers and Coinjoiners.** You might think this is a good idea but not only are they useless with cryptocurrencies such as BTC/ETH/LTC, but they are also dangerous since they also take custody of your coins.
 Use Monero to anonymize your crypto.
-Use a normal KYC-enabled Exchange to buy/sell your Monero (such as Kraken) or (at your own risk), use a service like LocalMonero.
+Do not use a normal KYC-enabled exchange to buy/sell your Monero (such as Kraken), since this information on your purchases and withdrawals (for intended use) are retained in the exchange.
+Instead, use a P2P exchange that doesn't require KYC such as what can be found on <https://kycnot.me/>.

 -   **See [Warning about special tumbling, mixing, coinjoining privacy wallets and services].**

-## Reasonably anonymous option:
+## Using Bitcoin anonymously option:

-Despite this, it is possible to safely anonymize Bitcoin through the use of cryptocurrencies with a focus on untraceability such as Monero (XMR) with a few more steps and at a relatively small cost.
+Despite this, it is possible to safely anonymize Bitcoin through the use of non-custodial collaborative transactions and privacy-preserving spending tools.
+This is possible with a protocol called [ZeroLink](https://code.samourai.io/whirlpool/Whirlpool/-/blob/whirlpool/THEORY.md) and an implementation called Whirlpool which as two clients that utilize it and provide the necessary spending tools, detailed below.
 So, you might be wondering how?
 Well, it is actually pretty simple:

-1. Purchase Monero at:

-    -   a KYC exchange (such as Kraken)
+1. Purchase Bitcoin at a non-KYC exchange (such as one found on <https://kycnot.me/>)

+2. Create a wallet with [Samourai Wallet](https://www.samouraiwallet.com/) (Android) or [Sparrow Wallet](https://www.sparrowwallet.com/) (Desktop).
+Both of these use the Whirlpool protocol to gain the user forward-facing on-chain privacy on Bitcoin.

+3. Deposit coins into the wallet and follow the relevant instructions ([Samourai](https://docs.samourai.io/wallet/usage), [Sparrow](https://www.sparrowwallet.com/docs/mixing-whirlpool.html)) to remove their historic links.

+4. Funds should only be spent from the Postmix account, as that is the account with the coins that have gained anonymity through Whirlpool.

+-   **You should run your own node when using Bitcoin and always use that for connecting from your wallet.
+You do not need to purchase separate hardware to do so, and it's simple to [do so by using the Tor Network](https://bitcoincoredocs.com/tor.html) as well.**

+## Using Monero anonymously option:

-    -   a non-KYC exchange (such as <https://bisq.network/>)
+1. Purchase Monero at a non-KYC exchange (such as one found on <https://kycnot.me/>)

-    -   from someone on LocalMonero using cash (at your own risk)

 2. Create a Monero wallet on one of your anonymized VMs (for example, on the Whonix Workstation which includes a Monero GUI wallet natively or using the Monero GUI wallet from <https://www.getmonero.org/downloads/> on other OSes)

-3. Transfer your Monero from the Exchange you bought it from to the wallet on your VM.
+3. Transfer your Monero from the wallet you bought it from to the wallet on your VM.

 4. On the same VM (for instance again the Whonix Workstation), create a Bitcoin Wallet (again this is provided natively within the Whonix Workstation)